Administrative Specialist II

 Examples of Work

-- Serves as a unit contact and liaison to the public and other university departments; oversees the provision of administrative services and the resolution of problems and inquiries.
+• Serves as a point of contact and liaison to the public and other university departments.

 Education and Experience